 Managing your releases

-Portfolio for Jira dynamically loads your Jira issues into your plan, and suggests releases you can work with.
+Advanced Roadmaps dynamically loads your Jira issues into your plan, and suggests releases you can work with.
 The data in your plan is always up-to-date, and lets you track the progress of your releases, as well as determine if these releases will be completed on time.
 You can also group project-specific releases into cross-project releases, which easily gives you a higher level view of your goals.

-Before you begin, note that accessing the functionality of releases is different between plans with the improved interface and live plans (versions 2.0 to 2.27).
+Accessing the functionality of releases is different between plans with the improved interface and live plans (versions 2.0 to 2.27).

 - Accessing releases in plans with the improved interface